-•

 MGT 6501 Organization Theory and Design

 MGT 6503 Leadership Development and Change Management

 MGT 7400 Analysis of Decision Making

 MGT 7710 Integrative Independent Study Project A

 MGT 7800 Strategy in Organizations

 MGT 8800 Integrative Independent Study Project B

 MSP 7500 Business Strategy in Sports Management

 MSP 7502 Sports Economics and Finance

 MSP 7504 Sports Law Governance and Compliance

 MSP 7506 Sports Service and Event Marketing

 Two Electives

 Two Electives: It is recommended that students who did not complete an undergraduate sports management internship or have experience working in the field of sports management take MSP 7503, Sports Administration Graduate Internship as one of their electives.
 Students can also take MSP 7510, Certified Athletic Administrator 1, and MSP 7511, Certified Athletic Administrator 2, if they plan to take the Certified Athletic Administrators exam.
+Total of core and concentration courses is 12 courses or 36 credits.